cyraxjoe/pypfop/README.rst

 implementation of mako (which is pretty straight forward) and hopefully contribute back to the project :).

-For example the previous table can be generated with this mako template assuming the `header` and `rows` variables are passed to the `DocumentGenerator.generate` method::
+For example, the previous table can be generated with this mako template assuming the `header` and `rows` variables are passed to the `DocumentGenerator.generate` method::